Skip to main content

 Image Information

-The brush harvester used has minimal impact on the plants and takes only 10 15 of available ripe seed
+The brush seed harvester has minimal impact on the plants.

 Image Information

-Once the seed is harvested it is laid out on tarps at 100mm thick and turned every day for seven days to dry out
+Harvested laid out on tarps and turned every day for seven days to dry out,

 Bluegrass species typically grow best on fertile clay soils.
 These soils are suited for grazing and cropping and as a result, their extent and condition has declined dramatically since the introduction of large-scale agricultural practices.

-It's critical we maintain healthy grasslands on Canarvon and elsewhere as they attract insects, the start of the food chain, then subsequently birds, small rodents and native mammals.
+It's critical we maintain healthy grasslands on Carnarvon and elsewhere as they attract insects, the start of the food chain, then subsequently birds, small rodents and native mammals.

-With some of the freshly harvested native grass seed Theres about 850000 seeds per kilo
+Freshly harvested native grass seed (850000 seeds per kilo).

 Image Information